Teplice District: Economy

-The largest employers with its headquarters in Teplice District and at least 500 employers are:
+The largest employers with headquarters in Teplice District and at least 500 employees are:

 Transport

 There are no motorways in the district territory.
-The most important road that passess through the district is the I/13 from Karlovy Vary to Liberec.
+The most important road that passes through the district is the I/13 from Karlovy Vary to Liberec.

 Sights

 The mining cultural landscape of Krupka was designated a UNESCO World Heritage Site in 2019 as part of the transnational Ore Mountain Mining Region.

 The most important monuments in the district, protected as national cultural monuments, are: